‘The Three Tanners’ – The history of the leather trade & the lost industries of Bermondsey.

 As we will find out on this walk, Bermondsey was once a heavily industrial area.
 It’s proximity to the City of London, just over the bridge, made it an obvious choice for industries that were no longer permitted to operate in the square mile.
 One of these industries was tanning.
 The process of soaking cattle hide in urine & faeces made for one hell of a pong, and Bermondsey being mostly fields then, became the centre of the trade.

 Although the main theme of this walk is the legacy of the leather trade, this walk is not be all about pooey pongs, but focuses on other industrial centres once in the area.
-We will learn of one of London’s largest hat factories, a piece of clothing that up to WW2 was seen as a necessary part of being dressed, and an internationally renowned flagmaker just off Bermondsey Street.
+We will learn of the world’s largest hat factories, a piece of clothing that up to WW2 was seen as a necessary part of being dressed, and an internationally renowned flagmaker just off Bermondsey Street.

 We’ll slice up the history of the Bakers Arms goods yard.
 An immense yard and terminus used to bring in commodities necessary to keep the local industries burning brightly, and how it was once billed as a ‘west end’ railway terminus, as arguments raged between rival train companies about the use of London Bridge station in the middle of the 19th century.